-12 Gorgeous Cake Cafes In Singapore – Some Of The Best Patisseries To Satisfy Your Sweet Tooth
+12 Best Gorgeous Cake Cafes In Singapore – Some Of The Best Patisseries To Satisfy Your Sweet Tooth

 These are some 12 of the best Cake Cafes in Singapore, which serves up attractively gorgeous, appetising cakes.

 From Galaxy Cakes, Watermelon Strawberry Cakes, Rose Cake to locally inspired Chendol Cake, this is for you to fulfill your sweet tooth cravings.

 I have every intention to expand this list, but will probably revisit some of the old favourites (so look out here for updates).
 For a start, many are home-grown patisseries that we should be proud of.

 Mad About Sucre

 27 Teo Hong Road, Singapore 088334

 Opening Hours: 12:30pm – 10:00pm (Tues – Sat), 12:30 – 5:30pm (Sun), Closed Mon

 I have friends who are mad fans of Mad About Sucre, because this French patisserie (which has diversified to offer savouries) is just out of the ordinary.

 Their cakes are exquisite, made with reduced sugar, using organic and/or natural ingredients with no artificial colors, no preservatives, no artificial flavours.